Which painkillers help in osteoarthritis of the knee?

 How effective are NSAIDs and coxibs?

 A group of researchers from Switzerland analyzed high-quality studies on the effects of NSAIDs and coxibs in osteoarthritis – a total of more than 70 studies with almost 60,000 participants.
-The most effective painkillers are diclofenac (150 mg per day) and etoricoxib (60 mg per day).
+The most effective painkillers are diclofenac (at a dose of 150 mg per day) and etoricoxib (at a dose of 60 mg per day).

 Researchers from Canada looked into how effectively these painkillers relieve the pain caused by osteoarthritis.
 Overall, a total of 70 studies with about 28,000 participants showed that the osteoarthritis symptoms improved in